 For example, cardboard encourages aeration, speeding up the composting process and allowing the release of nitrogen and other nutrients to occur more evenly.

-When cardboard-enriched compost is used with plants, the material can help roots expand while creating a gentle barrier that keeps the roots from getting tangled with one another.
+When cardboard-enriched compost is used with plants, the green material can help roots expand while creating a gentle barrier that keeps the roots from getting tangled with one another.

 Another great benefit of this carbon-rich material is absorbing water and slowly releasing it.